thorlindberg/thesis/dissertation/5-2 vocabulary-distributed.md

 <br>

 `Software heterogeneity` manifests as a variation in programming languages and frameworks.
 Distributed systems use a layered architecture, with a middle layer driving the software distribution, the so-called `middleware`.
 The middleware layer exists as an addition to the protocol-oriented application layer, which handles the communication protocols such as `HTTP`.
-Additionally, as data flows in a heterogeneous distributed system, it must adhere to a standardised and yet interoperable format, modelled on the software systems used in the network.
+Additionally, as data flows in a heterogeneous distributed system, it must adhere to a standardised and yet interoperable format, modeled on the software systems used in the network.

 {"break":true}